Windows Research Kernel @ HPI

 This article describes how to configure VirtualBox on a Mac OS X system that allows both developing and debugging the WRK at the same time.

-e.g. for memory management or for the executive layer.
-Each
+for memory management or for the executive layer.
+Each module has its

 Recently, Microsoft Research Asia organized the 2009 Asia Pacific Windows Core Workshop, where universities presented what they are doing with the WRK in their lectures and research.